Laboratory Animal Medicine

 To make disease models closer to real conditions and more ethical in their use:

-Next-Generation Animal Modeling & Phenotyping
+Next-Generation Disease Modeling & Phenotyping

 Ethical and Alternative Approaches